alexboots/moviedbplay/README.md

 ## Start app

-In the project directory, you can run:
+### Development

+The client and server must be started up seperatly.
+First, start the server:

+## server
+cd into `/server` and run `yarn && yarn start` or `npm install && npm run start`

+Next, we need to start the client:

+## client
-### `yarn install && yarn start` or `npm run start && npm run install`
+cd into `/client` and run `yarn && yarn start` or `npm install && npm run start`

-I tried to keep this simple so there isn't any production build / host setup.
+The frontend is using create-react-app which sproxies all requests to the API.
+See package.json to change API port.

+### Production

+There is currently no production build